maximilianferle/InflaMix/README.md

 For additional details, please email rajs@mskcc.org

+Terms of Use as described in the LICENSE file in this repository - please review for details.
+Briefly, InflaMix is intended for educational and research use only and is not yet intended for clinical use or as a medical device.

 ## Online Calculator
 The link for the InflaMix online calculator is provided here: https://ssraj017.github.io/inflamix_app_prod/